 The rapid redo is central to the company’s bid to keep the top-selling U.S. small car ahead of Hyundai Motor Co.
 (005380) and Ford Motor Co.
-(F) compacts.
+(F:US) compacts.
 It’s also seen as giving Honda a chance to address flaws cited in withering reviews and extend a sales rally in the company’s biggest market.

 “I can’t think of an example where a refresh was done this quickly and this dramatically with a mass-produced vehicle,” said Jesse Toprak, industry analyst for TrueCar.com, a vehicle pricing and data website in Santa Monica, California.
 The 2012 version was “safe, dull and rather disappointing,” he said.

 The car was seen as such a disappointment that Consumer Reports, which frequently praises Honda models, declined to award the 2012 Civic the magazine’s coveted recommended status, citing shortcomings in the car’s agility, interior materials and cabin noise.

 Honda executives are looking to the new Civic as the quickest way to put such moments in the company’s past.
 The 2013 Civic that debuted today at the Los Angeles Auto Show as it also arrives at dealerships has a new front hood and grille, altered trunk, new rear taillights, standard alloy wheels, redesigned interior and strengthened front end to boost crash safety.

 The car’s cabin has new sound-dampening materials, ride and handling have been upgraded and technology features, including a backup camera, Bluetooth phone and audio capability, are now standard, Art St. Cyr, Honda’s U.S. vice president of planning and logistics, said today at the show.